fmachadoweb/mariorunning/README.md

 <!-- RELASES NOTES -->
 ### RELASES NOTES

+* V3.0 - Added Score on screen.
-* V2.0 - Added Buttom's of JUMP and RESTART.
+* V2.0 - Added Buttom's of JUMP.

 <p align="right">(<a href="#top">back to top</a>)</p>